Manipuri Tamils: Religion

 Other than the Sri Angala Parameshwari Sri Muneeswarar temple mentioned, the Tamil Hindu temples in Moreh are Sree Veeramma Kali Temple, Sree Badrakaali Temple, and the Sree Periyapalayathamman temple.
 There is also a Tamil mosque, known as the Tamir-E-Millath Jamia Masjid, and a Tamil Catholic church, the St. George Church, in Moreh.

 The Kanchi Kamakoti Peetham has been involved in spiritual activities in Manipur.

 Entertainment

-Over the past several years, Tamil films have become slowly popular in Manipur partly due to a ban on Hindi language entertainment by militant groups such as the People's Revolutionary Party of Kangleipak (PREPAK).
+Over the past several years, Tamil films have garnered popularity slowly in Manipur, partly due to a ban on Hindi language entertainment by militant groups such as the Revolutionary People's Front (RPF).

+Impact of 2023 Manipur Violence

+After the Kukis were attacked in Imphal, Kuki mobs targeted Meitei homes and properties in Moreh resulting in the collateral damage of more than 45 houses and shops of Tamils being burned as they were close to Meitei homes during the 2023 ethnic clash between the Meiteis and the Kukis.